 A big season two plot point for Piper is how she gets furlough when she finds out her grandmother is dying.
 In the show, she misses her death but still gets to head home for a couple of days.
 In real life, Kerman also lost her grandmother but didn't get furlough or to say goodbye.
 She told EW in a 2010 interview: "It's devastating when you confront how selfish actions you've taken are preventing you from being there for the people who need you the most.
 That's a terrible, terrible thing."Source: Netflix

 Want more Orange Is the New Black?
-Find out how every inmate landed behind bars, find out what would land you in Litchfield, see Piper's road to becoming a badass, and check out why season two might be better than season one!
+Find out how every inmate landed behind bars, find out what would land you in Litchfield, see Piper's road to becoming a badass, and get all the details we have about season four.

 — Additional reporting by Shannon Vestal